Precision Sound Reproducers

 Q: Why do you use neodymium

 Neodymium magnets have stronger fields, empowering the

-driver motors to better control the membranes and limit distortion.
+driver motors to better control, higher efficiency and lower transient

 drawbacks for precise sound reproduction: ferrite is an electrical

 insulator which is not optimal for damping and lastly, ferrite allows